Apex Neuroscience

 Krassner et al. 2023

-A significant aspect of our research involves the improvement of methodologies to measure preservation quality.
-Primarily, we employ electron microscopy to assess the degree of connectome integrity and traceability in preserved brains.
-Our goal is to establish a more robust understanding of how factors such as the preservation procedure, the agonal state, and the postmortem interval impact cellular structure.
+A significant aspect of our research involves the improvement of methods to measure preservation quality.
+We use a multimodal approach incuding CT scans, light microscopy, and electron microscopy.
+Currently our primary focus is on electron microscopy, with the goal of assessing the degree to which the original state of the biomolecule-annotated connectome is inferrable in preserved brains.
+Our goal is to establish a more robust understanding of how factors such as the preservation procedure, the agonal state, and the period of ischemia prior to preservation impact cellular structure.
 This knowledge will aid in refining our brain preservation methods.

-Our research extends to the development and validation of effective strategies for the long-term storage of preserved brain tissue.
-This involves a comprehensive examination of fluid preservation and cryopreservation techniques, aiming to secure the availability of well-preserved human brain tissue for a broad range of future research goals.
+Our research extends to the development and validation of effective strategies for the long-term preservation of brain tissue.
+This involves a comprehensive examination of contemporary fluid preservation and cryopreservation techniques, alongside targeted experiments to query how they could be improved.

-Jordan Sparks, DMD, the founder of and a director at Apex Neuroscience, has a motivating vision for the future of neuroscience research.
+Jordan Sparks, DMD has a motivating vision for the future of neuroscience research.
 His practical experience and insights into brain preservation form the cornerstone of our organization's research trajectory.

-Andrew McKenzie, MD, PhD, also a director at Apex Neuroscience, brings knowledge in brain banking, histology, and neuropathology.
+Andrew McKenzie, MD, PhD brings knowledge in brain banking, ischemic alterations in the brain, and long-term preservation methods.
 His scholarly focus on structural brain preservation helps to guide our research directions.

-Felix Richter, MD, PhD, another director at Apex Neuroscience, brings clinical and scientific expertise in post mortem research, molecular analytics, statistical learning, computer vision, and intensive care.
+Felix Richter, MD, PhD brings clinical and scientific expertise in post mortem research, molecular analytics, statistical learning, computer vision, and intensive care.